-The activities of the board of directors are coordinated by the chairman, who has a proactive role in connection with the functioning of the board.
-In particular, the chairman calls the meetings of the board, establishes their agenda, presides over them, and endeavors to ensure that the documentation related to the items on the agenda is circulated to the directors and statutory auditors in due advance prior to the date of each meeting.
-In this regard, it should be noted that the board of directors deemed, as a general rule, to be in due advance a three-day period; acknowledging that such term could be increased or decreased, respectively, in cases where the documentation is particularly important and/or complex or in the event of urgent transactions or transaction in progress.
-The board verified that in 2013 such term had generally been complied with.
+In performing her role as coordinator of the board of directors' activities and providing proactive guidance on the functioning of the board, the chairman calls the meetings of the board, establishes their agenda, presides over them, and endeavors to ensure that the documentation related to the items on the agenda is circulated to the directors and statutory auditors in due advance prior to the date of each meeting.
+In this regard, it should be noted that the board of directors confirmed its view that, as a general rule, an advance notice of three days is congruous, acknowledging however that such term could be increased or decreased, respectively, in cases where the documentation is particularly important and/or complex or in the event of urgent transactions or transaction in progress; in 2014, such term was generally complied with.